Model-based resonance tracking of linear systems: Conclusion

 \section{Conclusion}

-In this work, we describe the model-based resonance frequency tracking algorithm for linear time-varying systems.
-We introduced a state transformation of linear systems into a complex-value representation and we lumped the time-varying aspect of the system into a single variable.
-This transformation allows to solve the resonance tracking problem by recasting it as a parameter identification and an optimization task.
-As a result, the proposed algorithm demonstrated sufficient performance even in cases where commonly used techniques may fail, like in non-monotonic phase systems, or are not readily applicable, like in MIMO systems.
-We confirmed our claims using numerical simulations and we discussed implementation issues.
+In this work, we described a model-based resonance frequency tracking algorithm for linear systems.
+We introduced a state transformation of linear systems into a complex-valued representation and lumped the resonance shift into a single variable.
+This complex transformation allowed us to transfer well-established methods from the system identification framework and adjust the methods to analyze a general recursive algorithm for the current problem.
+We described several special versions of the resonance tracking algorithm and examined their convergence.
+We further discussed the implementation issues arising from the computation of the complex envelope of the signal in real time, and we validated our claims using numerical simulations.

-Although we discussed the tracking of a single frequency of the system, modifying our algorithm to track multiple resonances is straightforward.
+Future work will include assessing alternative frequency updates to (\ref{eq:omega_update}) and modifying the presented algorithms to track multiple resonances by increasing the dimensions of $h$.
 Moreover, the circularity of the complex noise and disturbance variables can be relaxed, extending the application of the tracking scheme to systems with widely linear complex random variables.